SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 ### Pulling the Image

-The Docker images are provided through a public registry. (edgeConnector Modbus will be available later that year) To get the latest Docker image you need to pull the image from [https://hub.docker.com/r/softingindustrial/edgeconnector-modbus](https://hub.docker.com/r/softingindustrial/edgeconnector-modbus):
+The Docker images are provided through a public registry.
+To get the latest Docker image you need to pull the image from [https://hub.docker.com/r/softingindustrial/edgeconnector-modbus](https://hub.docker.com/r/softingindustrial/edgeconnector-modbus):